JuliaParallel/MPIClusterManagers.jl/README.md

 - All processes are part of both the MPI as well as Julia cluster.
 MPI is used as the transport for julia messages.
-This is useful on environments which do not allow TCP/IP connectivity between worker processes

-Note: This package works with Julia 1.0, 1.1 and 1.2.
-It is broken for Julia 1.3, 1.4.0, and 1.4.1, but works with Julia 1.4.2 and later releases.
+This is useful on environments which do not allow TCP/IP connectivity between worker processes Note: This capability works with Julia 1.0, 1.1 and 1.2 and releases after 1.4.2.
+It is broken for Julia 1.3, 1.4.0, and 1.4.1.

 ### MPIManager: only workers execute MPI code